tulliolo/mobybolt/guide/bonus/bitcoin/bitcoin-core.md

 #### Reject non-private networks (optional)

-Add these lines to the end of the file if you want to only connect to peers via tor and i2p.
+Add these lines to the end of the file if you want to only connect to onion or i2p peers.
 Save and exit.

 ```ini
 # Reject non-private networks